dwesterwick/SPTQuestingBots/README.md

 * **"Custom" Quests:** You can create your own quests for bots using the templates for "standard" quests.
 None are provided by default.

 **PMC and Player-Scav Spawning Systems:**
 At the beginning of the raid, PMC's will spawn around the map at actual EFT PMC spawn points.
 The spawning system will try to separate spawn points as much as possible, but spawn killing is still entirely possible just like it is in live Tarkov.
 The total number of PMC's that can spawn is a random number between the minimum and maximum player count for the map (other mods can change these values).
+However, you count as one of those PMC's for PMC raids.
 That number will be reduced if you spawn into the map late for a Scav run.
 The PMC difficulty is set by your raid settings in EFT.

 Starting with the 0.4.0 release, player Scavs will also spawn throughout the raid.
 Each group of player Scavs will be assigned a minimum spawn time that is generated using SPT's raid-time-reduction settings for Scav raids.
 This mod will use SPT's weighting settings for choosing when player Scavs will spawn into each location, it will add some randomness, and then it will generate a spawn schedule for all player-Scav spawns.
 Effectively, this means that player Scavs are most likely to spawn toward the middle and last third of raids.
 They're unlikely to spawn toward the very beginning or very end of them.
 Player Scavs can spawn at any EFT PMC or player-Scav spawn point on the map, and player-Scav bot difficulty is set by your raid settings in EFT.